 - 1 cup sugar

 - 1 tbsp. cold water

-Mix in all but the reserved cranberries, along with the orange zest and juice, sugar, and 1/4 cup water.
+- Mix in all but the reserved cranberries, along with the orange zest and juice, sugar, 5-spice powder, and ¼ cup water.
 Stir to dissolve sugar.

 We prefer to keep some of the cranberries to be added near the end of the cook time so that they retain their shape and texture.
 If you prefer a more uniform consistency, add all of the cranberries at once.

 |Perfect Meal-Prep Creamy Mashed Potatoes: great for busy weeknights or big events where you want to work ahead as much as possible.
 Peeling and pre-soaking ahead of time removes a lot of the hands-on work from go-time.